-- All of the above also applies to the Tasmanian Devil, it's closest Australian Marsupial equivalent.
-Made doubly scary (or hilarious) for the fact that that unlike the wolverine, it's no bigger than a large house-cat.
+- All of the above also applies to the Tasmanian Devil, its closest Australian marsupial equivalent.
+Made doubly scary (or hilarious) by the fact that that unlike the wolverine, it's no bigger than a large housecat.

-- Played with in the common honeybee: although they will pursue and sting all threats to the hive, they literally do so unto their deaths only in the case of mammals, as the curved and barbed nature of their stings causes them to get lodged in a mammal's skin, and thus should they attempt to fly free, their insides will be pulled out in the process.
-Hornets play this trope straighter as they, with a straight and smooth sting, do not possess this problem, and will repeatedly sting any mammal that poses a threat to their hives until it is either dead or driven off.
+- Played with by the common honeybee: although they will pursue and sting all threats to the hive, they literally do so unto their deaths only in the case of mammals, as the curved and barbed nature of their stingers causes them to get lodged in a mammal's skin, and thus should they attempt to fly free, their insides will be pulled out in the process.
+Wasps and hornets play this trope straighter as they, with straight and smooth stingers, do not possess this problem, and will repeatedly sting any mammal that poses a threat to their hives until it is either dead or driven off.

-- Defied with the poor animals killed in bull fights, which are by nature peaceful herbivores, and have to be goaded into anger with multiple stabs of the dagger moments before they are sent to their deaths at the blades of the Matador in the arena.
+- Defied with the bulls killed in bull fights, which are by nature peaceful herbivores, and have to be goaded into anger with multiple stabs of the dagger moments before they are sent to their deaths at the blades of the Matador in the arena.

-- Bull elephants in Musth would be the crowning animal example of unstoppable rage.
-A periodic hormonal condition where male elephants are extremely violent towards its surroundings unless they mate with a female, these frenzied monsters are capable of destroying everything in their path, including trees, vehicles, and houses.
-They can easily kill any animal within range, from carnivores to large surly animals such Cape Buffalo, Rhinos, Hippos and even other male Elephants.
+- Bull elephants in musth would be the crowning animal example of unstoppable rage.
+A periodic hormonal condition where male elephants are extremely violent towards their surroundings unless they mate with a female, these frenzied monsters are capable of destroying everything in their path, including trees, vehicles, and houses.
+They can easily kill any animal within range, from carnivores to large surly animals such Cape Buffalo, Rhinos, Hippos and even other male elephants.
 Outside of musth, it is still very unwise to provoke any elephant; they are the largest land animals, so not many things can stop an angry elephant's rampage.
-There is a reason Elephants are ranked as number one on The Most Extreme: Hissy Fits; even over Grizzly Bears and Africanized Honeybees!
+There is a reason elephants are ranked as number one on The Most Extreme: Hissy Fits; even over Grizzly Bears and Africanized Honeybees.